Business advice - common questions

 - The Coronavirus Job Retention Scheme

-The Coronavirus Job Retention Scheme means that for employees who are not working but kept on payroll (furloughed), the government will contribute 80% of each worker’s wages of up to £2,500, backdated to 1 March 2020.
+The Coronavirus Job Retention Scheme means that for employees who are not working but kept on payroll (furloughed), the government will contribute the majority of each worker’s wages of up to £2,500, backdated to 1 March 2020.
 We have much more detail on this scheme in the Q and A section below.

 - Self-employment Income Support Scheme